List of self-booting IBM PC compatible games

 These games were distributed on 5 1/4" or, later, 3 1/2", floppy disks that booted directly, meaning once they were inserted in the drive and the computer was turned on, a minimal, custom operating system on the diskette took over.
 This was used as a form of copy protection until it became obsolete as games grew larger.
-Due to bit rot, original working versions of these floppy disks are rare, and many have largely been abandoned by their publishers.
+Due to bit rot, original working versions of these floppy disks are rare.
 Some have been ported to other operating systems.